Where cases take place

 - being drunk and disorderly

 The judge is called a justice of the peace – this is sometimes shortened to JP.
-There isn't a jury.
+There is not a jury.

 The maximum sentence a JP can impose is a fine of £2,500 or sending someone to prison for up to 60 days.